Psychoeducation Clinician – Psychoeducation Team

 - Engage in regular clinical meetings, supervision, and CPD activities to support ongoing development and service quality.

-- Working knowledge of ADHD and Autism and post-diagnostic support for children, young people, adults, and families.
+- Strong knowledge of ADHD and autism and post-diagnostic support for children, young people, adults, and families.

 - Excellent communication skills and ability to build rapport with diverse client groups.